rickardlofberg/.emacs.d/README.md

      ;; Sort C - h  a command to sort by relevance (setq apropos-sort-by-scores t)

+## Initilaize<a id="sec-1-3" name="sec-1-3"></a>

+Make sure that the archives are availale.

+    (package-initialize)

+## Fetch packages<a id="sec-1-4" name="sec-1-4"></a>

+Fetch all the packages which are needed.

+    (unless package-archive-contents
+      (package-refresh-contents))

+## Install packages<a id="sec-1-5" name="sec-1-5"></a>

+This will install all the packages which are not installed.

+    (dolist (package package-list)
+      (unless (package-installed-p package)
+        (package-install package)))

 # Style<a id="sec-2" name="sec-2"></a>

 Here are all the changes that make some change to the apperance of Emacs.

 ## Disable the splash screen (starting screen)<a id="sec-2-1" name="sec-2-1"></a>

+No need to have the starting screen.
+However, if you like it you can comment this line out with `;;` at the begining or by just removing it.

     (setq inhibit-splash-screen t)

 ## Hide the menu and toolbar; set the title and load theme<a id="sec-2-2" name="sec-2-2"></a>

 To hide the menu change `t` to `-1` and vise-versa for toolbar.
 To change the text in top left corner, change the text between the quotation marks.
+The theme can also be changed I would recommend you type `M-x` and then `customize-themes` to find a theme which you like and then change the text to that theme.

     (menu-bar-mode t)
     (tool-bar-mode -1)